Why Canonical Rounds Fail for Optimal Byzantine Resilience: (Binding) Gather Algorithm

 \subsection{Time Complexity}

 We now analyze the worst-case running time of Algorithm~\ref{alg:binding_gather}.
-For each execution, we measure the time that elapses between the point when the last correct process begins the algorithm and the point when the last correct process finishes the algorithm, after normalizing the delay of every message between correct processes as taking 1 time unit.
-(See, e.g., \cite{AttiyaW1998,AttiyaW2023}.)
+Recall that, for each execution, we measure the time that elapses between the point when the last correct process begins the algorithm and the point when the last correct process finishes the algorithm, after normalizing the delay of every message between correct processes as taking 1 time unit.

-First, we assume a black box reliable broadcast primitive which guarantees that the worst-case time for a correct process to accept the message from a correct sender is $T_{cor}$ ({\it cor} for correct sender) and the worst-case time that elapses between the message acceptance of two correct processes is $T_{rel}$ ({\it rel} for relay) even if the sender is Byzantine.
+To analyze the gather algorithm, we assume a black box reliable broadcast primitive which guarantees that the worst-case time for a correct process to accept the message from a correct sender is $T_{cor}$ ({\it cor} for correct sender) and the worst-case time that elapses between the message acceptance of two correct processes is $T_{rel}$ ({\it rel} for relay) even if the sender is Byzantine.

 \begin{theorem} If parameter {\it binding} is false, then Algorithm~\ref{alg:binding_gather} has worst-case running time $T_{cor} + 2 \cdot \max(1,T_{rel})$.
 Otherwise it has worst-case running time $T_{cor} + 3 \cdot \max(1,T_{rel})$. \end{theorem}